jeniferdoss-crypto/Advanced-File-Integrity-Monitor/README.md

 Hash Verification
 Change Detection
 Security Logging

-##License
+License

-This project is created for educational and cybersecurity learning purposes.
+This project is created for educational purposes and cybersecurity learning.